u-boot/u-boot/doc/driver-model/of-plat.rst

 prevents them being used inadvertently.
 All usage must be bracketed with
 #if CONFIG_IS_ENABLED(OF_PLATDATA).

-The dt-platdata.c file contains the device declarations and is is built in spl/dt-platdata.c.
+The dt-plat.c file contains the device declarations and is is built in spl/dt-plat.c.
 It additionally contains the definition of dm_populate_phandle_data() which is responsible of filling the phandle information by adding references to U_BOOT_DEVICE by using DM_GET_DEVICE